hack101/LearnToCode-Science-Literacy-Week/README.md

 # Science Literacy Week: Learn To Code With HackMcGill

 ###### Note:
 This tutorial is designed to presented in person and give you a flavour for programming in under an hour, so there are a couple things missing...
-If you're reading this at home then you have the luxury of more involved tutorials and interactive!
-See the resources listed at the bottom.
+See the resources listed at the bottom for more complete tutorials!

-###### Note:
-We'll be using this online programming evironment [https://repl.it/languages/python3](https://repl.it/languages/python3)

 ## Why learn coding?
  > "IDC Canada estimates there are 54,000 unfilled information technology jobs in Canada"